Unified Origin of Curvature Perturbation and Baryon Asymmetry of the Universe: Analysis of Isocurvature Perturbations

 \section{Analysis of Isocurvature Perturbations}

 In our analysis of baryogenesis from AD curvaton field the radial part of the AD field $\phi_r$ is identified as the curvaton and it dominates the energy density before decay, while the angular part $\theta$ remains sub-dominant.
 Moreover as argued in Sec.~\ref{sec:ADbaryo} the angular part is almost decoupled from the radial part, thus the evolution of $\phi_r$ is almost independent of $\theta$.
-As a result the perturbations of baryons and radiation produced as a result of curvaton decay remain independent of $\theta$ and its fluctuations.
-Following \cite{Lemoine:2006sc,Lemoine:2008qj,Gupta:2003jc} we can write the following equations for dimensionless density fluctuations $\Delta_i = \delta \rho_i/\rho_i$ with $i$ denoting radiation $(\gamma)$, baryons $(b)$, anti-baryons $\Bar{b}$, and radial part of the AD field $(\phi_r)$ as follows:
+As $\phi_r$ is responsible for both curvature perturbation and baryogenesis, first we will compute the contribution of the radial part to the baryon isocurvature perturbation.
+As energy density of $\theta$ is negligible compared to $\phi_r$ and it does not contribute to the production of curvature perturbation, we will ignore its contribution for the time being.
+Following \cite{Lemoine:2006sc,Lemoine:2008qj,Gupta:2003jc} we can write the equations for dimensionless density fluctuations $\Delta_i = \delta \rho_i/\rho_i$ with $i$ denoting radiation $(\gamma)$, baryons $(b)$, anti-baryons $\Bar{b}$, and radial part of the AD field $(\phi_r)$ as follows:

-where $\Omega_i = \frac{\rho_i}{\sum_i \rho_i}$ is the dimensionless density of the $i$-th species and $\Phi$ is the Newton potential, and $\Gamma_{\phi} \simeq \Gamma_{\phi_r\gamma}+\Gamma_{\phi_r b}+\Gamma_{\phi_r \Bar{b}}$ is the decay width of the AD/curvaton field, .
+where $\Omega_i = \frac{\rho_i}{\sum_i \rho_i}$ is the dimensionless density of the $i$-th species and $\Psi$ is the Newton potential, and $\Gamma_{\phi} \simeq \Gamma_{\phi_r\gamma}+\Gamma_{\phi_r b}+\Gamma_{\phi_r \Bar{b}}$ is the decay width of the AD/curvaton field, .
 These equations are applicable after the AD/curvaton field transits to quadratic region of its potential and the baryon number starts to get generated.

 The curvature perturbation associated with the $i$-th species is defined as

 and the baryon and curvaton isocurvature perturbations are defined as

 The complex AD field $\Phi$ and its complex conjugate partner $\Phi^{\dagger}$ decay to the baryons and anti-baryons, respectively, with the same decay width $\Gamma_{\phi}$.
 However, since the baryon asymmetry arises as a result of the difference in the number densities of $\Phi$ and $\Phi^{\dagger}$, the asymmetry is transferred to the thermal plasma.
 We effectively realize this process by setting $\Gamma_{\phi_r b} \neq \Gamma_{\phi_r \Bar{b}}$.
 Thus our analysis is approximately the same as the asymmetric decay scenario of \cite{Lemoine:2008qj}.